scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** concentration, 10 minutes.

-You channel your divine magic to become an avatar of your deity.
-Make a spellcasting roll against 3 terrible dice, On success, you heal a wound for each success.
+You channel your divine magic to become a divine avatar.
+Make a spellcasting roll against 3 terrible dice.
+On success you heal a wound die for each success.
 Starting on your next turn you become an embodiment of divine wrath, gaining the following effects:

 - You gain a flying speed equal to your move speed.
 - You gain Resistance 1 to all damage.